Seneliux/librephotos-semi-docker/README.md

 - easy to update.

 ## Cons
-- installation for advances users, who's system already has required services or user can install.
+- installation for advances users, who's system already has required services or system administrator can install.

 ***